 The Campbell University School of Osteopathic Medicine Master of Science in Biomedical Sciences (MSBS) program is a rigorous two-year graduate degree program designed for applicants who need to enhance either their academic record or standardized test scores for admission to health professions programs.
 This program couples a challenging curriculum with personalized student advisement.
-The program is designed to attract individuals from rural areas, low-socioeconomic status backgrounds, and underrepresented minorities, however acceptance is not limited to individuals from these groups.
-Acceptance into the MSBS program does not guarantee admission into any of the Campbell University professional programs.Apply Now
+The program is designed to attract individuals from rural areas, low-socioeconomic status backgrounds, and underrepresented minorities, however, acceptance is not limited to individuals from these groups.
+Acceptance into the MSBS program does not guarantee admission into any of the Campbell University professional programs.

 The MSBS program focus extends beyond academics to support the growth of a well-rounded applicant by providing opportunities for community service, shadowing opportunities and medical mission trips.
-A holistic advisement approach helps students refine all steps of the health profession school application process.
+A holistic advisement approach helps students refine all steps of the health professional school application process.

 Campbell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, education specialist, and doctorate degrees.

-Campbell University is one of only three private Universities in North Carolina to hold SACSCOC Level VI accreditation status, the highest level possible.
+Campbell University is one of only three private universities in North Carolina to hold SACSCOC Level VI accreditation status, the highest level possible.
 The other two institutions are Duke University and Wake Forest University.

-For more information, contact the Office of Postbaccalaureate Studies Programs.
+Office of Postbaccalaureate Studies Programs.